Your organic chemistry class is just around the corner.

-Forget the first exam wakeup call!
+Forget the first exam wake-up call!

-Let’s make this guide your wakeup call!
+Let’s make this Organic Chemistry Study Guide your wake-up call!

 Fly through everything or cover just a little bit?

-In a perfect world you will have time to pre-study every organic chemistry 1 topic prior to day 1.
+In a perfect world, you will have time to pre-study every organic chemistry 1 topic prior to day 1.

 Can’t do it?
 Don’t feel bad!